pwittchen/money-transfer-api/README.md

 API documentation
 -----------------

-- Start Docker Daemon
+- Start Docker Daemon if it's not runnig
-- Pull ReDoc image: `sudo docker pull redocly/redoc`
 - Start application
 - Run ReDoc: `./gradlew redoc` (if you're Windows user, run contents from the `redoc.sh` script manually)
 - Open website with documentation in the web browser: `http://localhost:9000`